eng-suhail/Bibtex2bibitem/README.md

 # Bibtex2bibitem
 Although, there is a way to convert the BibTeX into bibitem, but sometimes I feel annoying to do while you are working on specific style and mostly wil provide you some errors that need troubleshooting which really affecting the focus and continuity of work.
 Hence, this Matlab code is ready to convert the bibitems from BibTeX cited by google scholar or others relavent formats.
+However, This code is a trail version only which can't handdle all the BibTex, keep monitoring for upcomming updates.
 Intructions about how to use the function.
 1. Save the BibTeX in text file and copy the path. (i.e. C:\Users\...\Desktop\BibTeX.txt)
 2. Open matlab m-file as attached and run it, you will get error for the first time, but its okay.